alaina12/alaina12/README.md

 AI Enthusiast
 -------------

 Hello!
-I'm Alaina, a final-year Computer Science Engineering student with a passion for Artificial Intelligence and Machine Learning.
-I have a strong inclination towards developing innovative solutions using Python and am especially fascinated by the potential of Generative AI to transform how we interact with technology.
-Over my academic journey, I have created several hands-on projects and completed certifications in Generative AI, which have deepened my understanding of core AI and ML concepts.
-My projects range from practical tools to experimental models, each aimed at solving real-world problems or enhancing everyday tasks.
-I'm always exploring new ways to leverage AI/ML to make a meaningful impact.
-Currently, I'm focused on expanding my knowledge in advanced ML techniques and staying updated with the latest advancements in AI.
-Feel free to browse through my repositories to see my work, and don't hesitate to reach out for collaborations or discussions!
+I'm Alaina, a passionate Software Engineer with interests in Full Stack Development, Artificial Intelligence, and Machine Learning.
+I enjoy building innovative solutions using Python, JavaScript, React.js, Node.js, HTML, and CSS.
+I’m especially fascinated by the potential of Generative AI and LLMs to transform how we interact with technology.

+Over my journey, I’ve developed several hands-on projects and gained practical experience working on AI-based applications at IgniteIQ, where I contributed to real-world AI solutions, intrested in CI/CD pipelines, and wrote robust unit and integration tests using Pytest.
+I’ve also earned certifications in Generative AI, deepening my understanding of advanced ML techniques and cloud technologies like AWS.

+I’m constantly exploring new ways to combine AI and software engineering to create impactful, scalable, and intelligent systems.
+Feel free to check out my repositories and connect for collaborations or discussions!

 * 🌍  I'm based in Bangalore
 * ✉️  You can contact me at [mail2alaina@gmail.com](mailto:mail2alaina@gmail.com)